Digital Consulting Services CEO Doug Sabanosh Interview on Consumer News TV

 Gary Atencio:

-I mean, I’ve sat down with many entrepreneurs, business owners.
-I’ve found that these owners they’re very good at what they do, but most of them are not good at marketing how good they are at what they do.
+I mean, I’ve sat down with many entrepreneurs and business owners.
+I’ve found that these owners are very good at what they do, but most of them are not good at marketing, and they admit it.
 I mean, is this something you’ve experienced?
-And you think most of these small business owners today need help with that from a professional?
+And do you think most of these small business owners today need help with marketing from a professional?

 Doug Sabanosh: